istio/istio.io/content/docs/tasks/security/mutual-tls/index.md

 Please check [secure naming](/docs/concepts/security/#workflow) for more information about  _service identity_ in Istio.

-## Verifying TLS configuration
+## Verifying mutual TLS configuration

-Use the `istioctl` tool to check the effective TLS settings.
-For example, the command below shows what TLS mode is used for `httpbin.default.svc.cluster.local`, and what authentication policy and destination rules are used for that configuration:
+Use the `istioctl` tool to check the effective mutual TLS settings.
+For example, the command below shows what mode is used for `httpbin.default.svc.cluster.local`, and what authentication policy and destination rules are used for that configuration:

 {{< text bash >}}
 $ istioctl authn tls-check httpbin.default.svc.cluster.local